Daniel J. Frey

 They have stopped asking themselves what is possible.

-None of us like to admit when we are wrong.
+None of us likes to admit when we are wrong.

 It makes us uncomfortable.

-Too many of us rely upon our own ego that tells us that we can never be wrong.
+Too many of us rely upon our own ego, which tells us that we can never be wrong.

 We find ourselves at odds with the universe.